 In the lesson on aggregating data with Python, we worked with just one data set, the 2015 World Happiness Report, to explore data aggregation.
 However, it's very common in practice to work with more than one data set at a time.

 Oftentimes, you'll find that you need additional data to perform analysis, or you'll find that you have the data, but need to pull it from multiple sources.
-In this mission, you'll learn a couple of different techniques for combining data using pandas to easily handle situations like these.
+In this lesson, you'll learn a couple of different techniques for combining data using pandas to easily handle situations like these.

 - Did world happiness increase, decrease, or stay about the same from 2015 to 2017?

-Just like in the last mission, you'll work with the World Happiness Report, an annual report created by the UN Sustainable Development Solutions Network with the intent of guiding policy.
+Just like in the last lesson, you'll work with the World Happiness Report, an annual report created by the UN Sustainable Development Solutions Network with the intent of guiding policy.
 The report assigns each country a happiness score based on the answers to a poll question that asks respondents to rank their life on a scale of 0 to 10.

 To perform this analysis, you’ll have to pull together multiple data sets, but we’ll show you how to combine data sets with pandas step-by-step in our interactive learning environment!